Australian hip-hop: Film

+In 1999, the documentary Desert Rap!
+Hip-Hop in Alice Springs (dir.
+Tony Collins and Carmel Young) aired on ABC TV.

-In 2004, independent film-maker Oriel Guthrie debuted her documentary "Skip Hop" at the Melbourne International Film Festival (MIFF).
+In 2004, independent filmmaker Oriel Guthrie debuted her documentary "Skip Hop" at the Melbourne International Film Festival (MIFF).
 The film includes live footage of freestyle battles and prominent gigs around Australia, as well as interviews with Def Wish Cast, DJ Peril, Hilltop Hoods, Koolism, Blades of Hades, Maya Jupiter, The Herd and Wicked Force Breakers.

 "Out4Fame presents 2003 MC Battle For Supremacy" was the first (documented) national MC tournament and was responsible for supporting the careers of many MCs across Australia.
 The following year, MCs were invited to enter the tournament for the chance to compete in New Zealand.
 MCs who have competed in Battle For Supremacy tournaments include Weapon X, 360, Anecdote, Nfa, Justice, Dragonfly, Robby Bal Boa, Kaos, Tyna, Surreal, Cyphanetics, Delta.
 Guthrie also documented the 2004 and 2005 events and released them on DVDs.
 MC Justice went on to win 2005 "Scribble Jam MC Battle" in the US and is the first Australian to win the competition.

-In 2007 "Words from the City", a feature documentary on Australian Hip Hop culture from Writers/Directors Natasha Gadd and Rhys Graham was released by The Australian Film Commission and ABC TV.
+In 2007 Words from the City, a feature-length documentary on Australian hip-hop culture from writers/directors Natasha Gadd and Rhys Graham was released by The Australian Film Commission and ABC TV.
 Focusing on the lyrical artistry of Australian Hip Hop, the film documented some of the countries foremost crews such as Hilltop Hoods, Bliss and Eso, and Koolism, as well up and coming artists TZU, Downsyde, Layla, Maya Jupiter, MC Trey, Nick Toth, and Wire MC.
 Words From The City was nominated for five AFI Awards for Best Documentary, Best Direction in Documentary, Best Cinematography in Documentary, Best Editing in Documentary, and Best Sound in Documentary.